MariaPdg/eyes-classification/README.md

 * **Stage II:**  we use the pre-trained VAE encoder for the supervised training.
 For this purpose, we manually annotated 100 samples from the dataset.
 We freeze the encoder and add one neuron with sigmoid activation function to enable binary classification.
 We set cls_threshold = 0.5.
-Thus, if the predicted value < 0.5, then the predicted label is "CLOSED", otherwise, "OPEN".
+Thus, if the predicted value < 0.5, then the predicted label is "CLOSED", otherwise "OPEN".

 The full description of this project with results are available in [Notebook](Notebook.ipynb).
 Some prediction examples: